Higgins Park and Playfield Reserve Masterplan

 • The Hockey WA Strategic Plan 2015-2020 (https://cdn.revolutionise.com.au/cups/wahockey/files/ctbq8edon7emrdcm.pdf) identifies a third artificial surface at Curtin University as a key project as well as support for the delivery of at least 5 additional artificial surfaces in the metropolitan region (most of which have already been built and Higgins Park was NOT one) .
 A proposal by the WASPs hockey club for a synthetic turf at Collier Reserve in South Perth is well progressed and has identified Victoria Park hockey club as a 'partnership opportunity' which would also increase the likelihood of external funding.
 Why are we also considering a fenced synthetic hockey turf at Higgins Park when other nearby opportunities exist and are likely to increase in the near future.

-PK asked over 3 years ago
+PK asked about 4 years ago

 The three options of the masterplan were determined through the Council resolution from the November 2019 Ordinary Council Meeting and is being carried out by Administration on behalf of the Council.